course-dprep/course-dprep-classroom-fall-2024-team-project-no-vs-code-template-team-project/README.md

 ## Team Project dPrep - Team 4
 ### Tilburg University
 -----------------------------------------
-For business owners it is important to understand consumers want and which business attributes will increase customer satisfaction.
+For business owners it is important to understand consumers wants and which business attributes will increase customer satisfaction.